What to Take on a Picnic (a Packing Checklist with PDF)

 Packing Picnic Activities for Kids

-Kids just can’t sit back and enjoy the surroundings they need to stay active so include a few small but energetic games.
+Kids just can’t sit back and enjoy their surroundings they need to stay active so include a few small but energetic games to take on your picnic like:

 Taking Pets on Picnics